The Basic Astronomical Telescope Mounting Designs

 weights to keep the telescope in any given position.

-Many equatorial mounted telescopes, like the pictured one, have an
+Many equatorial mounted telescopes have an alignment telescope mounted

-alignment telescope mounted within the polar axis, making alignment easy.
-You
+within the polar axis, making alignment easy.
+The above image shows some of the

-merely look through the polar axis telescope and center Polaris (for North
+telescope.
+You merely look through the polar axis telescope and center Polaris

-hemisphere observers) in the field of view, then lock down the adjustment.
+(for North hemisphere observers) in the field of view, then lock down the

 Why tip one axis, you might ask?
 I could go into all the geometry, but it